Lemon695/obsidian-lemon-toolkit/README.md

 Configure the plugin in **Settings** → **Lemon Toolkit**:

+### Duplicate File

 - **Duplicate file suffix type** - Choose the suffix format for duplicated file names
   - Timestamp (default): `filename-1733234567890.md`
   - UUID: `filename-a1b2c3d4.md`

+### Move File

+- **Folder list sort order** - Choose how to sort the folder list when moving files
+  - Most recently used (default): Shows the most recently moved-to folder first
+  - Most used in last 24 hours: Sorts by move frequency in the last day
+  - Most used in last 7 days: Sorts by move frequency in the last week
+  - Most used in last 30 days: Sorts by move frequency in the last month

+### Tags

+- **Tag list sort order** - Choose how to sort the tag list when inserting tags
+  - Most recently used (default): Shows the most recently used tags first
+  - Most used in last 24 hours: Sorts by usage frequency in the last day
+  - Most used in last 7 days: Sorts by usage frequency in the last week
+  - Most used in last 30 days: Sorts by usage frequency in the last month
+  - Alphabetical order: Sorts tags alphabetically

 ## Compatibility